Green Building and land Use Policies and Regulations

 - General Resources

 - City of Portland Green Building Program – Portland, Oregon.
-One of the most comprehensive programs in the nation, Portland’s Green Building Program provides a wealth of resources for your city.
+One of the most comprehensive programs in the nation, Portland’s Green Building Program external link .

 - City of Kirkland Green Building Resources – Kirkland, Washington.
-The City of Kirkland has various green building policies and services including: free consultation; priority permitting; sustainable development seminars; and more.
+The City of Kirkland has various green building policies and services external link including: free consultation; priority permitting; sustainable development seminars; and more.

 - Sustainable Building and Infrastructure Policy – Issaquah, Washington.
-The City of Issaquah passed Resolution #2004-11 in December, 2004, adopting a sustainable building and infrastructure policy.
+The City of Issaquah passed Resolution #2004-11 external link in December, 2004, adopting a sustainable building and infrastructure policy.
 Developers intending to use LEED may receive free professional consultation and projects achieving LEED certification are placed at the head of the building permit review line.
-Learn more at Isaaquah’s Sustainable Building website.
+Learn more at Isaaquah’s Sustainable Building website external link .

 - Sustainable Building Policy – Seattle, Washington.
-Seattle City Council adopted a resolution that applies to all new or renovated City-owned facilities greater than 5000 square feet.
-Density Bonus - zoning legislation that gives a height or density bonus to commercial or residential projects that achieve at least LEED Silver certification and contribute to affordable housing.
-The city is encouraging the private construction sector to incorporate LEED design standards into new and existing buildings by providing economic incentives.
+Seattle City Council adopted a resolution external link that applies to all new or renovated City-owned facilities greater than 5000 square feet.
+Density Bonus - zoning legislation external link that gives a height or density bonus to commercial or residential projects that achieve at least LEED Silver certification and contribute to affordable housing.
+The city is encouraging the private construction sector to incorporate LEED design standards into new and existing buildings by providing economic incentives external link .

 - Local Government Green Building Ordinances in California In recent years, numerous local governments in California have implemented green building ordinances.
 These measures can increase energy efficiency, reduce greenhouse gas emissions, and decrease other harmful environmental impacts.
 This document identifies the various approaches to green building ordinances Download PDF external link that jurisdictions have taken and the most common features of the measures.
 Provides a list of cities, Ordinance number, effective date, and link to legislation.